vidar808/Chess-UCI-Server/README.md

 Getting Started To run the server, follow these steps:
 1. Ensure that you have Python 3.7 or later installed on your system.
-2. Install the required dependencies by running the following command: pip install -r requirements.txt
-3. Configure the server by modifying the config.json file according to your setup.
+2. Configure the server by modifying the config.json file according to your setup.
 Specify the paths to your chess engine executables, desired ports, trusted sources, firewall settings, and other configuration options.
-4. Place the chess.py script in a directory of your choice and run it from the command line using the following command: python chess.py
+3. Place the chess.py script in a directory of your choice and run it from the command line using the following command: python chess.py
 The server will start listening for incoming connections on the specified ports.
 You can now connect to the server using any UCI-compatible chess client or a telnet client.

 Conclusion This project provides a comprehensive and feature-rich server solution for interfacing with various chess engines over a network.
 With its extensive logging capabilities, advanced security features, and flexible configuration options, it offers a robust platform for managing and interacting with chess engines in a controlled and secure environment.
 Whether you are a chess enthusiast, a developer working on chess-related applications, or a researcher exploring the world of computer chess, this server provides a solid foundation for your endeavors.